sanskrit/raw_etexts_english/blogs/manasataramgini/2018-07-27_reflections-on-our-journey-through-the-aliquot-sums-and-sequences.md

 +++
-title = "Reflections on our journey through the aliquot sums andxa0sequences"
+title = "Reflections on our journey through the aliquot sums and sequences"

 +++
 **The numerology of aliquot sums and perfect numbers